JAlcocerT/JAlcocerT/content/blog/dev-web-cms.md

 title: "Websites with SSG + CMS - The missing piece."
 date: 2025-03-22T22:20:21+01:00
 draft: false
 description: "UI for customization SSGs.
-Focusing on Keystatic CMS with Astro"
+About Keystatic CMS with Astro."
 url: 'cms-for-static-websites'
 ---